gavinband/qctool/README.md

 Copyright 2009-2016 Gavin Band, University of Oxford

 This package comprises the QCTOOL program for quality control of a set of SNP marker data, together with some other utility programs.
-For full details seethe QCTOOL webpage at <http://www.well.ox.ac.uk/~gav/qctool>.
+For full details see <http://www.well.ox.ac.uk/~gav/qctool>.

 ## INSTALLATION